< Back to results

 On-time applications for admission usually close at the end of September each year for Term 1 admission.
 Late applications can be submitted, but a late fee will apply.
 For study starting in Term 1, the majority of offers are made in December and January.
 Visit the UAC website for key dates for admission outside of Term 1.

 In addition to submitting an application via UAC, you must complete the internal application form for the Bachelor of Aviation (Flying).
-Interviews are scheduled on a case-by-case basis, typically with a 1-2 week turnaround once the interview period commences from early September.
+Interviews are scheduled on a case-by-case basis, commencing from early November.
 As we receive a high volume of applications, we encourage applicants to submit their internal application form as early as possible.

 Ready to apply?